joeabolt/DawnfireRPG/Spells.md

 __Casting Time:__ 2 AP; __Casting Cost:__ 2 [HP Reduction];
 __Range:__ Eye; __Duration:__ 5 minutes; __Target:__ Up to 3 creatures;
 __Description:__ With quick, pointed glances you form a telepathic link between up to 3 creatures, possibly including yourself as one of the targets.
 This spell is silent to cast.
 Creatures linked telepathically can communicate at any distance.
 If you cast this spell multiple times, one entire link can be used as a target - this allows you to add 1 or 2 other creatures to it.
 When used this way, this spell also resets the duration on that link.

+## Regeneration
+__Tier:__ 3; __Element:__ Water;
+__Casting Time:__ 6 AP; __Casting Cost:__ 12 [HP Reduction];
+__Range:__ Touch; __Duration:__ Sun; __Target:__ 1 creature;
+__Description:__ You run your hands over the target's wounds and whisper secret chants, commanding the flesh to knit itself together again.
+The target heals half their current damage over time until the sun next rises or sets, at least 3 hours.
+This is a slow process, so if they get in combat early, they may not have fully healed.

+This spell also regenerates any damaged organs.
+If a severed limb is present and secured against the body, the limb reattaches to the body.
+Reattaching limbs is an excellent way to get nasty diseases, so thorough cleaning or a remove disease spell is recommended.

+This spell can heal living creatures, undead creatures, and creatures that heal through other means (such as constructs), as long as they have a physical form.

 ## Translation
 __Tier:__ 2; __Element:__ Water;